aws/aws-cdk/design/aws-guidelines.md

 by providing one or more resource attributes such as ARN, physical name, etc.

-The import interface should have the minimum required properties, that is: if it is possible to parse the resource name from the ARN (using `cdk.ArnUtils.parse`), then only the ARN should be required.
+The import interface should have the minimum required properties, that is: if it is possible to parse the resource name from the ARN (using `cdk.Stack.parseArn`), then only the ARN should be required.
 In cases where it is not possible to parse the ARN (e.g. if it is a token and the resource name might have use "/" characters), both the ARN and the name should be optional and